 A new perspective

-Watching a full real estate cycle in my 15 year career has given me a complete understanding of the industry.
-I have witnessed this business break people down, reveal their true financial positions, and it was not pretty.
+Watching a couple full real estate cycles in my 17-year career has given me a complete understanding of the industry.
+I have witnessed this business break people down, revealing their true financial positions, and it was not pretty.
 I always wondered how people could afford such a nice car, all those luxuries, beautiful home and etc.. to discover that people would live off of their home equity line-of-credit was eye-opening!

 When I first started in this business, they lied to me and told me that property never loses its value.
 I know better now.

 When I was a young real estate agent at RE/MAX, in Grand Blanc I wanted desperately to be in position like the top foreclosure agents, I too wanted to be direct to the banks and get their foreclosure listings..I knew I could sell those properties!
 But I was too inexperienced to connect the dots.
 A decade later, I’ve had lots of experiences with banks and financial institutions concerning loan modifications, short sales, etc.